 c.
-At each actuarial review, any actuarial losses due to the increase in the actuarial accrued liability over that expected for any Enhanced Benefit will be met through transfer of assets in an amount equal to the entire actuarial loss from the Enhanced Benefits than expected for such Enhanced Benefits, assets equal to such difference will be transferred back to the Enhanced Benefits Account.
-Similarly, any increase in normal cost- associated with from the Enhanced Benefits Account to the Base Benefit Fund; any decrease in normal cost will be recognized through fewer assets transferred from the Enhanced Benefits Account to the Base
+At each actuarial review, any actuarial losses due to the increase in the actuarial accrued liability over that expected for any Enhanced Benefit will be met through transfer of assets in an amount equal to the entire actuarial loss from the Enhanced Benefits Account.
+Similarly, when there are actuarial gains due to actuarial accrued liabilities that are less than expected for such Enhanced Benefits, assets equal to such difference will be transferred back to the Enhanced Benefits Account.
+Similarly, any increase in normal cost associated with adverse experience due to the Enhanced Benefit will be met through additional assets transferred from the Enhanced Benefits Account to the Base Benefit Fund; any decrease in normal cost will be recognized through fewer assets transferred from the Enhanced Benefits Account to the Base Benefits Fund.